5 Transformative Methods to ACTIVATE Your Pineal Gland and Tap Into Your Superhuman Potentialby Scott Jeffrey

 When used with the proper mindset and environment, ayahuasca and other substances like iboga and psilocybin (“magic mushrooms”) have the potential to heal our minds and activate our pineal glands.
-(Too bad they are classified as illegal substances.)
+(Too bad these substances are classified as illegal.)

 However, taking these psychedelic substances in isolation—meaning without other transformational practices listed above—will likely only have a temporary effect on your pineal.

 Achieving Total Brain Coherence

 Ultimately, all of the pineal gland activation methods discussed above work to bring the entire brain online—not just the pineal.

 In Awakening the Mind: A Guide to Mastering the Power of Your Brain Waves, researcher Anna Wise explains that in peak experiences and high-performing individuals, not one but all of the brainwave frequencies are active.

 Check out this MRI image of the brain on LSD (the first of its kind):

 This brain scan image represents the goal of these methods: to activate the whole brain, including the pineal gland.

 In this video, a neuroscientist records an individual’s EEG while he’s sun gazing.
 The scientist notes how all of the various brainwave frequencies become active throughout the brain.